spraja08/GenAIMetroMap/README.md

 ---
 ### 6. Fine-Tuning Data Preparation

+The art of preparing high-quality datasets for model fine-tuning, including data filtering, synthetic data generation, and prompt engineering.
+This section focuses on the crucial data preparation steps that determine model performance.

 * **Datasets/Synthetic:** High-quality datasets are essential for training.
 Synthetic datasets, created programmatically, are sometimes used to augment real datasets, especially when domain-specific data is scarce.
 * **Filtering Data:** Filtering ensures the dataset quality by removing noise, duplicates, and irrelevant entries.
 Techniques include heuristics, model-based filtering, or crowd-sourcing evaluations to ensure that only meaningful data is used for fine-tuning.
 * **Prompt Templates:** Prompt templates are pre-designed input formats that help elicit desired responses from language models.
 These templates structure queries effectively and are critical in few-shot learning or instruction-following tasks.